White Sox open crucial stretch with loss to Twins

 Roster moves

-To make room for Engel and Hendriks, the Sox optioned outfielder Adam Haseley and reliever Jimmy Lambert to Charlotte.
+To make room for Engel and Hendriks on the roster, the Sox optioned outfielder Adam Haseley and reliever Jimmy Lambert to Charlotte.